tthorntone/AdNauseam-Wiki/Dynamic-filtering---examples.md

 The article could be read all fine with dynamic filtering of 3rd-party scripts and frames.
 Disqus comment section id not load (fine by me).

-Without µBlock enabled at all, 22 different hostnames were hit, with bandwidth consumption at 4,780,294 bytes.
+Without µBlock enabled at all, 22 different hostnames were hit with bandwidth consumption at 4,780,294 bytes.

 | No dynamic filtering | Dynamic filtering<br>3rd-party `<script>`<br>3rd-party `<iframe>` |
 |---------------------:|------------------------------------------------------:|